KostasValeckas/PyLongslit/_sources/identify.rst.txt

 **Identifying the lines**

-Now, you have to use the reference spectra (also called the arc maps) to identify the wavelentghs of the lines in the arc spectrum.
+Now, you have to use the reference spectra (also called the arc maps) to identify the wavelengths of the lines in the arc spectrum.
 This is done by clicking on the `Add Line` button, and then clicking on the arc spectrum where you think a line is, and then manually typing in the wavelength of the line.
 Below is an example for a small Helium portion of the spectrum, with a zoom in of the corresponding